my-improvement/crocodocs/README.md

         )
     }

-    //c-fun String; GetTextValue(); This function is used to get textValue state
+    //c-fun String | GetTextValue() | This function is used to get textValue state
-    //c-param String; additionalText; Additional text to be added at textValue GetTextValue(additionalText) {
+    //c-param String | additionalText | Additional text to be added at textValue GetTextValue(additionalText) {
         return this.state.textValue + additionalText
     }